Author: matthewbaldwin

 In general, the Kindle strikes me as somewhat hobbled by an overly generous view of why people buy books.
 Not only is there this problematic lack of bragging, but with the kindle edition of the book I can’t have a handsome volume laying around the house as if to say to visitors, “why, yes, I may be a professional political pundit but I’m also a man of culture.”
 And I’ll have nothing on my shelf.
 Amazon should at least send you a sticker when you buy a book on Kindle so you can maintain some kind of display wall of all the impressive books you’ve read.

 According to this page, Skylight Books in LA will give you a 15% book club discount if you mention “Infinite Summer” when buying IJ.
-They also say their facilities are available for meet-ups.
+They also say their facilities are available for scheduled meet-ups.
+From local screenwriters to developers of real money poker software, diverse groups of readers are utilizing the bookstore to debate the dense text.
+Expanding the digital reading project into these brick-and-mortar locations provides a necessary physical anchor for the sprawling online community.

 Here are some other people who were talking about Infinite Summer this week: